 Permanent faculty, whose primary criteria for evaluation is based on teaching and educational contributions (broadly defined), can be instrumental in helping to build accessible courses, engage in curricular experimentation and revision, and provide outreach efforts to bring more students into the discipline.
 As with all institutional challenges, such appointments represent a balance of political and pragmatic issues.
-However, the value of this type of position was originally observed in CC2001; that value has not diminished in the intervening decades, and has more recently received additional endorsement.
-[7].
+The value of this type of position was originally observed in CC2001 and that value has not diminished in the intervening decades, more recently receiving additional endorsement [7].